vyto1112/vyto1112/README.md

-# Hi there 👋 , I'm Devito!
+# Hi Friend👋 , I'm Devito!
-Currently working with Robotic Process Automation, but I love learn new thing in programming such as Javascript, Swift, Python.
+Currently studying at Ahmad Dahlan University and I love learn new thing in programming such as Javascript, C++, C , Python.

 👻About me👻

  Introduce my name is Devito Aldiga Fitra usually called Vito.
  I was born in Lampung, I am a small child who wants to know new things.
- I am currently a student.
+ My hobby is play skateboard and footbal and play game Mobile Legends I am currently a student.
 I majored in Informatics Engineering.

 <!--